cgkv-rehoboth/stek/docs/getting-started/linux.md

 6. Run the build for the client side files `gulp`

+7. Download and install MySQL and run the following queries:

+    create database cgkv;
+    grant all privileges on cgkv.* to cgkv@localhost identified by 'lCCnO6D9Py1VQukTlGknTnFiNyx6TmJ6';

-7. You can now migrate the database (make sure the virtualenv is activated as before) and run the development server; from the `src/` run:
+8. You can now migrate the database (make sure the virtualenv is activated as before) and run the development server; from the `src/` run:

     python manage.py migrate
 	  python manage.py runserver

-8. You should now be able to visit `localhost:8000` (and `localhost:8000/admin/`) in your browser.
+9. You should now be able to visit `localhost:8000` (and `localhost:8000/admin/`) in your browser.

 ## Post installation